Should I Sell to a Home Investor or List With an Agent?

 Many people feel a deep emotional connection to their homes.
 For some sellers, the thought that their beloved home, along with all the effort they’ve put into it, will become the backdrop for another family’s life and cherished memories can be quite comforting.

 But that comfort is lost when you sell to a home investor.
-Yes, it may end up as a rental property or get flipped and sold to a new family.
-But it could also end up with an investor who has bigger plans for the land and intends to tear down the house altogether.
+Yes, it may be used as a rental property or get flipped and sold to a new family, but it could also end up with an investor who has bigger plans for the land and intends to tear down the house altogether.
 Depending on the investor, the ultimate fate of your home could remain a mystery.

 While there are many highly reputable investors out there who will provide you with both a fair cash offer and a smooth closing process, sellers must do their research to make sure they know who they’re selling to — and that they aren’t falling victim to a scam.